Industries & Professions /

 In an effort to assist the failing railroads, the government also established Conrail, or the Consolidated Rail Corporation, in 1975.
 Conrail was formed to take over a large number of privately owned railroads that had suffered financial collapse.
 Unlike Amtrak, however, Conrail was organized to run without continuing government subsidies and was returned to the private sector in 1987.

 In spite of the government's efforts, railroads continued to shrink.
-By the end of the 1980s, the total mileage of railroad track was approximately 100,000 miles less than it had been at its peak.
 Today, American railroads are primarily high-volume freight carriers, transporting cargo such as coal, motor vehicles, grain and farm products over long distances.
-They are also used in the nation's largest cities as subway systems or elevated trains, for intercity travel, and to carry commuter passengers between these cities and their suburbs.
+Following passage of the Staggers Rail Act in 1980, the freight rail industry recovered profitability and today transports approximately 43 percent of freight between cities and roughly one-third of U.S. exports.
+More than 160,000 miles of track are in use by Amtrak, 27 commuter lines, and 565 freight lines across the U.S. Trains are also used in the nation's largest cities as subway systems or elevated trains, for intercity travel.
 The crews of today's trains have also changed.
 In years past, a five-person crew was common, with an engineer, assistant engineers, brake operator and conductor aboard.
 Today, an engineer and conductor are often the only two crew members aboard a train, as more equipment and instruments are computerized and automated.
 The job of brake operator is virtually obsolete in today's railroad industry.